 English & Social Studies Department

-Mrs. Amna Rahman graduated from the London School of Economics and Political Science (LLb hons) and completed her Masters in English specializing in nineteenth century language and culture.
-She has dedicated five years to teaching Language Arts at APA to various middle and high school classes where she strives to teach content in a fun, student centered, yet challenging fashion while simultaneously aligning with AP requirements.
+Ms. Amna Rahman graduated from the London School of Economics and Political Science (LLb Hons) and completed her Masters in English specializing in nineteenth century language and culture.
+She has dedicated five years to teaching Language Arts at APA to various middle and upper school classes where she strives to teach content in a fun, student centered, yet challenging fashion while simultaneously aligning with AP requirements.
 She has completed several AP training courses at the University of Texas and her students have consistently scored above national norms in the AP examination.
-Mrs. Amna has coached various PSIA and MIST events and has been responsible for the successful staging of four school drama productions.
+Ms. Amna has coached various PSIA and MIST events and has been responsible for the successful staging of four school drama productions.
 She focuses on building strong relationships of trust and respect with students to foster an optimal environment for holistic student growth.
-Mrs. Amna was the recipient of the Teacher of the Year Award in 2014-5.
-She joined APA in 2011./vc_column_text]
+Ms. Amna was the recipient of the Teacher of the Year Award in 2014-5.
+She joined APA in 2011.

-Sr. Nahed Abou Galala has a degree in Computer Science from Mu’tah University in Jordan and also holds a diploma in High Educational Skills.
+Ms. Nahed Abou Galala has a degree in Computer Science from Mu’tah University in Jordan and also holds a diploma in High Educational Skills.
 She is also certified in computer science for 8-12 grades.
 She worked as a computer programmer in Jordan and as a teacher in chemistry and computer technology in Indiana.
-In addition to teaching science and computer classes in middle and high school, she is the school main IT support for both software and hardware areas.
-Sr. Nahed has attended several educational workshops in using “Mimio Interactive projectors” in the classrooms and the summer UT Summer Institute for teaching Pre-AP Science for middle school, AP Computer Science A, and AP Chemistry.
-She has finished 36 hours of training in teaching Forensic Science for High School.
-Sr. Nahed was rewarded the “Principal’s Award” for meeting and exceeded all standards in 2010 – 2011.
-SHe joined APA in 2006.
+In addition to teaching science and computer classes in middle and upper school, she is the school’s main IT support for both software and hardware areas.
+Ms. Nahed has attended several educational workshops in using “Mimio Interactive projectors” in the classrooms and the summer UT Summer Institute for teaching Pre-AP Science for middle school, AP Computer Science A, and AP Chemistry.
+She has finished 36 hours of training in teaching Forensic Science for Upper School.
+Ms. Nahed was rewarded the “Principal’s Award” for meeting and exceeding all standards in 2010 – 2011.
+She joined APA in 2006.